WU-CVGL/GlobalPointer/README.md

 ## Example results
 ![example results](./exp.png "Example Results")
-These are example results affter running above codes.
-As shown in these figures, we test our method against classical nonlinear least-square method, classical plane adjustment method and their decoupled variants.
+These are example results after running the above code.
+As shown in these figures, we test our method against the classical nonlinear least-squares method, the classical plane adjustment method, and their decoupled variants.